srishtichandra/CS798L_CourseProject/README.md

+## Project Overview

-Project and report on the project done during the course by my group under the guidance of Prof. Sayak Ray Choudhary
+This repository contains the project completed by our group as part of the course, under the guidance of **Prof. Sayak Ray Choudhary**.